How to Use a Sensory Path

-Understanding How, Why, and When to Use a Sensory Path- The Loopy Line
+Understanding Why, How, When to Use a Sensory Path: Lily Pads Read More »

 Need some help with sensory regulation?
 Today’s blog post is all about the why, how, and when behind our Loopy Lady Bug Line.
 This Sensory Path element is part of the Original Sensory Path and WOW, does it pack a punch.
 Hit some of the major sensory needs with this engaging activity.